daegalus/csrd/content.en/02-creating-your-character/01-type.md

 Ray still needs to choose a descriptor and a focus.
 Looking ahead to the descriptor rules, Ray chooses Strong, which increases his Might Pool to 17.
 He also becomes trained in jumping and breaking inanimate objects.
 (If he had chosen jumping as one of his physical skills, the Strong descriptor would have made him specialized in jumping instead of trained.)
 Being Strong also gives Ray an extra medium or heavy weapon.
 He chooses a baseball bat that he’ll use in a pinch.
 He keeps it in the trunk of his car.

 For his focus, Ray chooses Masters Weaponry.
 This gives him yet another weapon of high quality.
 He chooses another combat knife and asks the GM if he could use it in his left hand—not to make attacks, but as a shield.
-This will ease his Speed defense rolls if he has both knives out (the “shield” counts as an asset).
+This will ease his Speed defense rolls if he has both knives out (the "shield" counts as an asset).
 The GM agrees.
 During the game, Ray’s Warrior will be hard to hit—he is trained in Speed defense rolls, and his extra knife eases his defense rolls by another step.

 Thanks to his focus, he also inflicts 1 additional point of damage with his chosen weapon.
 Now he inflicts 6 points of damage with his blade.
 Ray’s character is a deadly combatant, likely starting the game with a reputation as a knife fighter.